BHoM/HTTP_Toolkit/README.md

 # HTTP_Toolkit

-Description of the toolkit and any useful information or example usage.
-Something like : this toolkit allows interoperability between the BHoM and HTTPClient operations.
+This toolkit allows interoperability between the BHoM and HTTPClient operations.
+It is generally used in combination with another toolkit, such as the CarbonQueryDatabase_Toolkit, in order to interact with a specific HTTP-based platform.

 ### Documentation